 Depending on whether you purchase a new home or a used home, you may or may not incur some of those costs while you own the home.
 Still, it is important to determine which elements will potentially need repair and maintenance as soon as possible so you can start making a plan.

-When assessing your home, personal finance and real estate expert Paula Pant suggests considering these factors:
+When assessing your home, personal finance and real estate expert Terri Williams suggests considering these factors:

 - Age.
 At the 20- or 30-year mark, major components of a home start needing to be replaced.